Copyright (c) 2026 MindMesh Academy. All rights reserved. This content is proprietary and may not be reproduced or distributed without permission.

 1.1.
 The Network Abstraction: Why Networks Exist

 💡 First Principle: A network exists to move data from one place to another reliably and efficiently.
-Every networking technology, protocol, and device is designed to solve one of three problems: addressing, delivery, or reliability.
+Every protocol, device, and technology solves one of three problems: addressing (who), delivery (how), or reliability (did it work).

 What breaks without this understanding: You memorize isolated facts instead of building reasoning tools.
 When the exam presents an unfamiliar scenario, you guess rather than deduce.
-Understanding why networks exist helps you reason about any network technology—when you encounter an unfamiliar protocol or device, ask: "Which of the three fundamental problems does this solve?"
-The answer guides you to the correct response.
+Worse, you can't troubleshoot real-world problems because you don't know which layer to investigate.